-The American battleships commanded by Adm, Jesse Oldendorf in the battle of Surigao Strait 1944, were all over 23 year old and the youngest (USS West Virginia) was launched 1921.
+The American battleships commanded by Adm.
+Jesse Oldendorf in the battle of Surigao Strait 1944, were all over 23 years old and the youngest (USS West Virginia) was launched 1921.
 Those battleships also all were Pearl Harbor veterans.
 Surigao Strait was the last battleship vs battleship action in history.

 When German Emperor Fredrick I Barbarossa went on the Third Crusade, he was 70 years old and hacked his way through the Balkans.
 He died at River Taurus, Asia Minor in 1189, not by drowning, but from heart attack.

 AS WELL AS DEATH IN SEVERAL OF THE DISCWORLD ANIMATED FILMS.